Lord Kelvin

 • Had a successful career as an electric telegraph engineer and inventor, gaining public recognition, wealth, fame, and honor.

-• Oversaw the transatlantic telegraph project.
+• Oversaw the transatlantic telegraph project, contributing to global communications.

 • Absolute zero is defined as the lowest limit of the thermodynamic temperature scale, where the enthalpy and entropy of an ideal gas reach their minimum value, taken as 0.